 The vision is for JADE to become a component of the GCCS.
 GCCS currently performs many important command and control mission functions including force deployment planning.
-JOPES is the component of GCCS now used for both deliberate and crisis action planning, including TPFDD generation.
-While JOPES is widely used by the Joint Planning and Execution Community (JPEC), the speed at which TPFDDs are generated by JOPES is a shortcoming noted by operational users.
+JOPES tools within GCCS are now used for both deliberate and crisis action planning, including TPFDD generation.
+While JOPES tools are widely used by the Joint Planning and Execution Community (JPEC), the speed at which TPFDDs are generated is a shortcoming noted by operational users.
 Additionally, current TPFDDs do not provide explicit links to the course of action (COA).